RayStick/RayStick/README.md

 ### 🧠 **Research Scientist** by background, with a **PhD in neuroscience**

 <details>
-  <summary>Click for more details - for instance, What is my speciality?</summary>
+  <summary>Click for more details - for instance, What type of neuroscience?</summary>
   <br />

   I specialised in neuroimaging, specifically **Magnetic Resonance Imaging (MRI)**.
 I have investigated the neural, vascular and metabolic function of the human brain and how these functions changed in **Multiple Sclerosis**.
 I have developed and refined **methods of measuring brain signals**, examining different interpretations of what these signals tell us about brain health.